chevah/github-hooks-server/README.rst

 It keeps Trac and GitHub in sync based on Chevah's own workflow.

-To launch the server you will need to store the Trac credentials:ip in a file.
-See `scripts/start-chevah-github-hooks.py` for usage.
+It manages the labels for a PR to keep track of the review state for a PR.

+The GitHub Token needs to have write permissions to the managed repo.

 The code is public but the package is private.
 It is not / and should not be published on PyPi.

 Also tests are designed to run from Chevah VPN with access to staging Trac instance.